rundeck/rundeck/docs/en/manual/05-job-workflows.md

 [Reordering steps](job-workflows.html#reordering-steps)
 for directions on moving steps into a new order.

+Each step can have a "Description" to give it a more logical name or description to be displayed in the Rundeck GUI.

 The next several sections describe the specification of each kind of workflow step.